bou-samra/Fun-Columns-SDL/README.md

 * 04/05/2024 - Foundation code

 ## Compilation
-* make sure to install SDL development and SDL Image Development libraries
+* Make sure to install SDL-development and SDL-Image-Development libraries
-* type the following command:
+* Type the following command and push enter:

 `make`